Next Friday night, the Hundred Year War will be renewed.

 Before You Go.
 Boston weather is a little different from ours, being a little bit further north.
 Mark Twain, who lived the last few years of his life in nearby Hartford, said, "If you don’t like the weather in New England, wait a minute."

 You should check the websites of the Boston Globe and the Boston Herald before you leave.
-For the moment, though, it's a little early for the forecast for next week's Tuesday, Wednesday and Thursday.
-But, usually, the temperatures will be a little lower than what we're used to in New York and New Jersey at the same time.
+For the moment, they're predicting mid-60s in the afternoons on the days in question, and the low 50s in the evenings.
+No rain is expected.
 Wind is sometimes an issue inside Fenway Park, although it shouldn't be one in the rest of the city unless you're by the waterfront of either Boston Harbor or the Charles River.

 You need to be mindful of what clothes you should pack.
 You can wear your Yankee cap around town, and even inside Fenway Park.
 If you have a Yankee jersey or T-shirt, it will probably be okay to wear it, but be prepared for Sox fans yelling something pertinent to the player you’re honoring with his name and number.
 If it’s Derek Jeter's Number 2 or Alex Rodriguez's 13, be prepared to hear that they’re gay – which, in A-Rod’s case, has become completely laughable.
 If it’s A-Rod, it might be a reference to steroids, so just (carefully) remind them that Papi wouldn’t have been so Big without them.